 What about an MSP who wants to re-assign a reservation from one customer to another?

 Imagine you sign up a new customer who wants to be migrated to Azure.
 They sign up for a three-year managed service agreement and you purchase three-year RIs for their VMs to really maximize your margin.
 After six months, the customer gets acquired and the new parent company has a large IT department with their own Azure deployment, and they decide to terminate your managed services agreement.
-You’re now stuck holding a bunch of three-year (30 months now) reservations that you already paid for.
+You’re now stuck holding a bunch of three-year (30 months now) reservations that you already paid for or that you're committed to continue paying for monthly until the end of the term.
 What should you do?

 What about cashflow?

-You may be concerned that having to come up with 36 or even 12 months worth of Azure VM fees is a burden on your company.
-There are financing companies specializing in working with MSPs who will finance the purchase of RIs.
+You may be concerned that having to come up with 36 or even 12 months' worth of Azure VM fees is a burden on your company.
+Microsoft recently introduced the ability to pay for reservations monthly without any finance charges.
 This way you’ll get the benefit of the RI discount but keep the cash outlay monthly.
-There is obviously going to be a financing fee associated with this, but with savings of up to 57% it’s still worthwhile.
-Reach out to us if you’d like to be put in touch with such financing companies.

 In summary, RIs or reservations are a significant lever to save up to 57% of compute costs, which is the single biggest cost component of an Azure IT environment, and dramatically increase your margins.
-They do require some advance planning, budgeting, and structuring of your Azure account the right way, but can significantly increase the profitability of your Azure practice.
 On top of the inherent savings you get with reservations, you may also get anywhere from a 2%-5% discount as a CSP Direct or CSP Reseller.
 As you can see, discounts start to stack up and free up margin to be used in better ways.

 This Nerdio webinar on the topic delves into details of RIs: Demystifying Azure costs...